DavidSantia/react-redis-quiztool/README.md

 ```

 ### Deploying the load app in a container
-Next we will run the whole system in Docker.
+Next, we will run the whole system in Docker.
 To do this, first stop the currently running Redis by typing Ctrl-C on its terminal.
 Then, build the load app:
 ```sh
 ./build.sh
 ```